WestGermanGenomeCenter/pacbio_variants/README.md

         - snp / svs / indels from nanocaller
     - phased snps and svs get annotated with snpsift and sansa and annotsv if enabled
 - snakemake report, rulegraph, copy of samplesheet and config.yaml with timestamp

+# general workflow in short:

+prep the files:
+1- move all .bam files into the folder pb_variants. (up to 100 at once makes sense, more overloads the hpc for sure)
+	-- with methylation, no kinetics needed
+2- edit the config.yaml according to your needs.
+Mostly True/False.
+If unsure, keep as is but CHANGE THE OUTPUT DIRECTORY 3- edit the samplesheet.csv: keep the first line and then list all .bam files that you want to analyze in the run. all files listed in that file NEED TO BE IN THE FOLDER

+now the actual pipeline execution:
+1- start a screen session on the hpc
+2- start an interactive job inside the screen session with at least 2 days runtime 3- cd into the folder pb_variants
+4- activate the correct conda env with: "conda activate smk9" 5- run the pipeline with:"bash runPipeline.sh"

+supervising the run:
+- check the screen regulary if you want -red colour is bad
+- qstat -u your_hpc_username if you want
+- check outputfolder if files are appearing
+- check clusterlogs_your_hpc_username for errors
+- check outputfolder/logs for errors that occured
+- if a multiqc_report.html is in the outputfolder then the pipeline is done
+- if the interactive job is done, but the pipeline is not done yet, notify me
+- if no output files arrive after some time, notify me
+- if results look odd, notify me
+- if you want to understand more, notify me
+- if some (except logfiles) output files are 0 byte, notify me

+transfering results:
+- you can transfer the complete outputfolder if you want. all results are stored in subfolders that should explain themselves.

 ## roadmap: